cdceballor/marconi/valoragregado/README.md

-# Aquí va el readme
+# Librerías
+-Scipy
+-Numpy
+-Tabulate